 - Class Contribution 35% (Type C assignment): The class sessions will be highly interactive.
 We will have conversations about the assigned articles and discuss applications of the material by analyzing real family business cases.
 Participation reflects efforts to share thoughts and opinions on the concepts and materials covered in the course.
 The best contributions are considered to exhibit thoroughness, originality, and creativity.
-Regularly participating in the conversations, expanding on and augmenting the information in the lectures and articles, AND integrating the information in the lectures and articles with other facets of the class, such as material from previous sessions or current events, will be highly considered. - Field Team Project 30% (Type A assignment): Family business learning requires life application.
+Regularly participating in the conversations, expanding on and augmenting the information in the lectures and articles, AND integrating the information in the lectures and articles with other facets of the class, such as material from previous sessions or current events, will be highly considered. - Field Team Project 25% (Type A assignment): Family business learning requires life application.
 This field project aims at encouraging your skill application outside the classroom in settings naturally occurring in family business lives, which will help you foster critical thinking in the cognitive and affective domains, which you will soon realize are crucial when dealing with families in business.
-For this reason, the primary assignment for this course sends you "out into the field" to investigate a family business of your choosing, as long as you find a company led by one (or more) member of (at least) a second generation.
-More information will be shared in Canvas and in class.
-At the end of the semester each team will be asked to present the findings of the project.
-The presentation will be up to 20 minutes.
-Check Canvas for more information about expectations. - Other Written Assignment 35% (Type C assignment) - Multiple Choice Tests - Key Take-Aways Summary - Final paper Compare and contrast the material with the challenges See Canvas for more information.
+For this reason, the primary assignment for this course sends you "out into the field" to investigate a real family business.
+More information will be shared in Canvas and in class. - Other Written Assignment 40% (Type C assignment)